cbott/RemoteNote/README.md

 CAD models for boards provided by [Adafruit_CAD_Parts](https://github.com/adafruit/Adafruit_CAD_Parts) repository

+## Message Formatting
+By default, messages will be displayed in black text on a white background.

+Messages may be prefixed with the string `[BG R]` or `[BG B]` to set the background color to be Red or Black.
+Following that with `[R]` or `[W]` will set the text color to either Red or White.
+These must be the first characters in the spreadsheet and will apply to the whole message.
+- Example: `[BG B][W]Hello World` will display the message "Hello World" in white text on a black background.
+- Example: `[R]Hello World` will display the message "Hello World" in red text on a white background.

+The Adafruit display uses [CP437 encoding](https://en.wikipedia.org/wiki/Code_page_437) which, combined with HTTP responses modifying some formatting, can make it difficult to display special characters.
+Characters will need to be valid in both UTF8 and CP437 to make this work.
+Characters such as "<" will not display properly due to being escaped in the HTTP response.

 ## Notes
 - RemoteNote is a Minimum Viable Product.
 There are probably many other projects which do the same thing but I have set this up to be as easy to get started with as possible - no wiring, API keys, or fancy stuff.